 …you can’t keep writing like a Valley Girl, just to “please the masses”.

 Screw the masses.

-God gave you a gift.
+You have been given a gift.
 Please stop squandering it.